datalad-handbook/book/docs/basics/101-136-filesystem.rst

 Nevertheless, copying files with :dlcmd:`copy-file` is easier and safer than moving them with standard Unix commands, especially so for annexed files.
-A more detailed introduction to :dlcmd:`copy-file` and a concrete use case can be found in the online version of the handbook.
+A more detailed introduction to :dlcmd:`copy-file` and a concrete use case can be found in the online-handbook.

 Let's clean up: